kekraft/pr2_surrogate/README.md

 - Connect your Hydra and Oculus Rift
 - On the robot: `robot start`, then `roslaunch pr2_surrogate robot.launch`
 - On the desktop: `roslaunch pr2_surrogate desktop.launch`

+Trying to extend this to work well in the etu